 The LSAT writing sample exercise takes only 35 minutes and is administered once you complete the regular four sections of the test.

 This means that after 175 minutes of mental effort, you’ll still need to muster some energy and produce a short, persuasive essay.

 Below, you’ll find answers to the most popular questions you may have regarding the writing sample.
 Check them out one by one, and you’ll get a much better understanding of your task, as well as a higher chance of turning it into a success.

-Also, if you’re into getting a high LSAT score, you should invest in a solid LSAT prep course.
+Also, if you’re into getting a high LSAT score, invest in a solid LSAT prep course.
 After checking many options, I found that the courses from Princeton Review are the most attractive.